saeedarabi92/construction_practice_detection/README.md

 ### To copy the files from folder1 (and its sub-folders) with the same name of the files in the folder2, into folder2.:

-* From _tensorflow/models/research/object_detection_ run:
+* From the root directory run:

-python move_images.py --folder1 /models/research/object_detection/images/images_tiled_raw --folder2 /models/research/object_detection/images/test
+python move_files.py --folder1 /models/research/object_detection/images/images_tiled_raw --folder2 /models/research/object_detection/images/test